amayomode/Covid-Command-Line-Tool/README.md

 ### 1. WHY

-So may of these covid tools exist online and I made this one for the sake of learning an also because browsing the web for data is a pain.
+So may of these covid tools exist online and I made this one for the sake of learning and also because browsing the web for data is a pain.
 (Why waste 10 minutes browsing for data when you can spend 15 hours automating the process 😅)

 ### 2. WHAT